 The program is quite popular and features a pretty clean user interface.
 Unfortunately, the user interface seems inspired by IRC clients, and therefore, there is a slight learning curve that you have to go through.
 However, once you get used to it, it can be the best choice for you.

 Do note that, by default, Chatty doesn’t log your chats, and after some time, it will delete older messages.
 But you can configure settings as per your requirements.
 Along with that, you can use Chatty to ban or timeout users, view the latest copy of each user, run commercials, set the stream title, monitor real-time viewers, and a lot more.

-Another easy way to quickly monitor someone’s chat log is by setting up a chatbot.
-If you are not aware of chatbots, then these are the automated software that helps you moderate your chat in multiple ways.
+Setting up a chatbot is another easy way to quickly monitor someone’s chat log.
+If you are not aware of chatbots, then the automated software helps you moderate your chat in multiple ways.
 Additionally, many chatbots allow you to add additional functionality such as song requests, giveaways, timers, and more.

 One of my all-time favorite chatbots for Twitch is Nightbot.
 Nightbot lets you spam filters automatically with the help of their prevalent spam detection algorithm.
 Further, you can set up dynamic responses with the help of the command function to answer recurrent questions or share promotional links.